Best and Cheapest Homeowners Insurance in Indiana

 Companies have certain timelines they need to follow when responding to claims.
 They will also outline steps you should take during the claims process in your policy to help the process go as smoothly as possible.

-No, homeowners insurance isn’t required by law in Indiana.
+Homeowners insurance isn’t required by law in Indiana.
 But, a mortgage lender will require you to have a policy for the life of your mortgage loan.
 Lenders mandate homeowners insurance to protect their investment in your property.
+Since insurance is required for some homeowners, those who struggle to qualify for a policy may find one through the state’s Fair Access to Insurance Requirements (FAIR) plans.

-Getting home insurance quotes in Indiana is easy with Clovered.
+Getting Indiana homeowners insurance quotes is easy with Clovered.
 You can get a quote entirely online and compare your options from several providers.

 If you have questions or need any help along the way, our team of licensed agents would love to assist you.
 We’re available by phone at 833-255-4117 during business hours, or you can email us at agent@clovered.com